scalableminds/webknossos/docs/installation.md

 # Start webKnossos and supply the PUBLIC_HOST and LETSENCRYPT_EMAIL variables
 # In addition to webKnossos, we also start an nginx proxy with automatic
 # SSL certificate management via letsencrypt
+# Note that PUBLIC_HOST does not include http:// or https:// prefixes
 PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAIL=admin@example.com \
 docker-compose up webknossos nginx nginx-letsencrypt